RameshBollineni/Mechine-_learning_project/README.md

 Within .github folder we need to create one more folder workflows

 In the workflows folder we need to create one yaml file line main.yaml file

+pip install Pyyaml